SolaceDev/pubsubplus-connector-kafka-source/README.md

 This example demonstrates an end-to-end scenario similar to the [Protocol and API messaging transformations](#protocol-and-api-messaging-transformations) use case, using the WebSocket API to publish a message to the PubSub+ event broker.

 It builds on the open source [Apache Kafka Quickstart tutorial](https://kafka.apache.org/quickstart) and will walk through how to get started in a standalone environment for development purposes.
-Refer to the User Guide section for setting up a distributed environment for production purposes.
+For setting up a distributed environment for production purposes refer to the User Guide section.

+> Note: the steps are similar if using [Confluent Kafka](//www.confluent.io/download/); there may be difference in the root directory where the Kafka binaries (`bin`) and properties (`etc/kafka`) are located.

 **Step 1**: Install Kafka.
-Follow the [tutorial](//kafka.apache.org/quickstart#quickstart_download) to download the Kafka release code, start the Zookeeper and Kafka servers in separate command line sessions, then create a topic named `test` and verify it exists.
+Follow the [Apache tutorial](//kafka.apache.org/quickstart#quickstart_download) to download the Kafka release code, start the Zookeeper and Kafka servers in separate command line sessions, then create a topic named `test` and verify it exists.

 **Step 2**: Install PubSub+ Source Connector.
 Designate and create a directory for the PubSub+ Source Connector - assuming it is named `connectors`.
 Edit `config/connect-standalone.properties` and ensure the `plugin.path` parameter value includes the absolute path of the `connectors` directory.
 [Download]( https://solacedev.github.io/pubsubplus-connector-kafka-source/downloads ) and expand the PubSub+ Source Connector into the `connectors` directory.